 “TJC and the Tyler Junior College Foundation benefit from the continuing generosity of the East Texas community,” said Mitch Andrews, TJC vice president for institutional advancement and executive director of the TJC Foundation.
 “It has been my privilege to work with the College and the TJC Foundation for more than 18 years and help build philanthropic support for TJC and its students, faculty and programs.”

-The Tyler Junior College Foundation is a separate, 501(c)(3) support organization governed by a 25-member, self-perpetuating board of directors.
-Institutionally related foundations play a vital role in raising and managing private resources in support of public institutions like TJC.
+The TJC Foundation is a separate, 501(c)(3) support organization governed by a 27-member, self-perpetuating board of directors.
+Institutional foundations play a vital role in raising and managing private resources in support of public institutions such as TJC.